anycable/anycable/docs/binary_formats.md

   // Data is a JSON encoded string.
   // This is by Action Cable protocol design. string data = 4;
-  // Message has not structure.
+  // Message has no structure.
   // We use Msgpack to encode/decode it. bytes message = 5;
   string reason = 6;
   bool reconnect = 7;
+  HistoryRequest history = 8;
 }

+message Reply {
+  Type type = 1;
+  string identifier = 2;
+  bytes message = 3;
+  string reason = 4;
+  bool reconnect = 5;
+  string stream_id = 6;
+  string epoch = 7;
+  int64 offset = 8;
+  string sid = 9;
+  bool restored = 10;
+  repeated string restored_ids = 11;
+}
 ```

-Both incoming and outgoing message MUST be encoded as `action_cable.Message` type.
+When using the standard Action Cable protocol (v1), both incoming and outgoing messages are encoded as `action_cable.Message` type.
+When using the extended version, incoming messages are encoded as `action_cable.Reply` type.

-Note that `Message.message` field has the `bytes` type.
-This field carries the information sent from a server to clients,
-which could be of any form.
+Note that `Message.message` field and `Reply.message` have the `bytes` type.
+This field carries the information sent from a server to clients, which could be of any form.
 We Msgpack to encode/decode this data.
 Thus, AnyCable Protobuf protocol is actually a mix of Protobufs and Msgpack.

 ### Using Protobuf with AnyCable JS client